Please select the appropriate appeal category listed below for more information.

 - Involuntary job transfers or changes – documented by the employer – that prevent the student from attending classes.

-Error in academic advising resulting in inappropriate course enrollment.
-The student must submit documentation (emails or other documents) that support
+- Error in academic advising resulting in inappropriate course enrollment.
+The student must submit documentation (emails or other documents) that support this.

 - Late notification of denial to a specific degree program, accompanied by supporting documentation.